 His current research focuses on organised persuasive communication (OPC) and contemporary propaganda.
-The development and application of a conceptual framework, designed to examine deceptive and non-deceptive OPC, has been applied to the case of the 2003 Iraq War and is now published.
-This research is being developed into a broader research agenda aimed at theorising and researching OPC and he is currently working with on a number of projects including research funding bids examining propaganda during the current Syrian conflict, OPC and propaganda during the 9/11 ‘war on terror’, as well as a conceptual paper and a monograph on OPC and propaganda.
+The development and application of a conceptual framework, designed to examine deceptive and non-deceptive OPC, was originally applied to the case of the 2003 Iraq War and is now published.
+This research has been developed into a broader research agenda aimed at theorising and researching propaganda and he is currently working on a number of projects including research funding bids examining propaganda during the current Syrian conflict, propaganda during the 9/11 ‘war on terror’, as well as conceptual papers and monographs on OPC and propaganda.

-Piers is also involved in cultivating a number of related activities aimed at engaging both the academic community and the public with the issue of deceptive and coercive OPC and contemporary propaganda.
-These include the newly established Organisation for Propaganda Studies (co-directors Professors David Miller, Chris Simpson and Mark Crispin Miller), the Network for Organised Persuasive Communication and Contemporary Propaganda and the Working Group on Propaganda and the 9/11 Global ‘War on Terror’.
+Piers is also active in cultivating a number of related activities aimed at engaging both the academic community and the public with the issue of deceptive and coercive OPC and contemporary propaganda.
+These include the recently established Organisation for Propaganda Studies (co-directors Professors David Miller, Chris Simpson and Mark Crispin Miller), the Working Group on Syria, Propaganda and Media and the Working Group on Propaganda and the 9/11 Global ‘War on Terror’.

 Contact: email@example.com or firstname.lastname@example.org